devid-davops/Coding-Challenges/sum-prime-factors/README.md

 # Sum of Prime Factors

 ## Problem Statement
-Display the sum of all prime factors (if any exist) of a given number, N.
+Display the sum of all prime factors (if any exist) of a given integer, N.

 >input: 30